syncfusion-content/windowsforms-docs/WindowsForms/Radial-Menu/Styling-and-Customization.md

 ## Image size customization

-`RadialMenu` control allows to change the size of the radial menu items images.
+The `RadialMenu` control allows to change the size of the radial menu items images.
 The [`MenuItemImageSize`](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Tools.RadialMenu.html#Syncfusion_Windows_Forms_Tools_RadialMenu_MenuItemImageSize) property is used to change the image size of all radial menu items.

 {% tabs %}